daiyousei-qz/minimal-cpp-syntax/README.md

 1. Simplicity.
 Only to colorize a fraction of the C++ language has to offer.
 2. Performance.
 Of course, it's simple!
 3. Robustness.
 Less corner cases that could break the syntax rules.
+4. Agility.
+Syntax rules can catch up the latest C++ standard.

 ## Features